terra-hq/wysiwyg/readme/blocks/Lists.md

 The value must be a numerical value expressed in any unit.

+### nested-list-spacing

+This property sets the top spacing between a list item and its nested list.
+It helps control the visual separation between hierarchical levels in both ordered (<ol>) and unordered (<ul>) lists.

+By default, nested lists often have browser-defined vertical spacing.
+This property gives you precise control over that spacing.

+The value must be a numerical value expressed in any unit.

 ### font-styles

 The font-styles property accepts the text-related styling options listed [here](../properties/Font.md).